-You can find ‘filter’ tab at the top of the page for performance report in your search console account as shown in the above image.
-‘Search types’ for ‘web’ ‘date ranges’ for ‘last three months’ are the difficult settings.
-By clicking on the tab, you can change search type to ‘image’ or ‘video’.
+You can find the ‘filter’ tab at the top of the page for the performance reports in your search console account as shown in the above image.
+‘Search types’ for ‘web’, ‘date ranges’ for ‘last three months’ are the difficult settings.
+By clicking on the tab, you can change the search type to ‘image’ or ‘video’.
 Similarly, date ranges can be set to any value, starting from one day up to 16 months.

-Click on ‘+NEW’ in order to add new dimensions for filtering, namely, queries, pages, countries, devices and search appearances as shown in the image bellow.
+Click on the ‘+NEW’ in order to add new dimensions for filtering, namely, queries, pages, countries, devices, and search appearances as shown in the image below:

-While for device, country, search appearance and search type categories, you’ve select the value from the drop-down menu, for filtering queries and pages, you’ve to select a sub-dimension from the drop-down menu and enter the value, such as, keywords for queries and URLs for pages as you’re seeing in the image bellow.
+While for device, country, search appearance and search type categories, you’ve to select the value from the drop-down menu, for filtering queries and pages, you’ve to select a sub-dimension from the drop-down menu and to enter the value, such as keywords for queries and URLs for pages as you’re seeing in the image bellow.

 Any one of the sub-dimensions, you need to select for query and page filtering are: